 The solution to all these problems might be an automated hospital integration system tailored to business requirements.
 Such a system should integrate with all services of providers, payers, vendors, and other entities as well as with devices to incorporate data into one user interface.

 But there are some pitfalls on the road to building such a system.

 Let’s see what the obstacles are to creating an efficient healthcare integration system and figure out how to tackle them.

-Explosive amount of unstructured data.
+Growing volumes of unstructured data.
 Medical organizations must manage numerous data formats.
-In addition, all clinical data systems such as EMR have their specific data schema.
+In addition, all clinical data systems such as EMRs have their own specific data schemas.
 As a result, it’s likely that data points won’t map properly across systems.
-Healthcare historical data also needs to be processed and transformed to lay a foundation for further complex analysis.
+Historical digital healthcare data also needs to be processed and transformed to lay a foundation for further analysis.

 Need for top-notch security.
 Health systems require a safe and secure authorization mechanism to exchange data.
 EHRs are extremely lucrative for criminals to capture.
 A social security number may cost 10 cents on the black market.
 But a medical record may cost up to $1,000, which is 10,000 times the value.

 Insufficient software adoption by end users.
-Medical personnel has to focus on situations that require prompt medical decisions rather than on dealing with confusing and complicated software.
+Medical personnel have to focus on situations that require prompt medical decisions rather than on dealing with confusing and complicated software.
 If a system is too complicated, users need time-consuming workshops on how to use it.
-If users are provided with training materials, error probability remains high.
+If users are merely provided with training materials, the probability of errors remains high.